Before I tell you how to choose the best franchises to invest in, I need to share something my dad told me.

 If you’ve done the things I suggested, it’s time to find and choose the best franchise to invest in.

-One way to go about that is to use high-quality franchise opportunity portals like these.
+One way to go about that is to use high-quality franchise opportunity portals like these best of the best.
 Especially since most of them enable you to do custom franchise searches.

 To be more specific, you can filter your search by the total initial investment and franchise category (segment).
 In addition, some of the franchise websites categorize their franchise opportunities by how new they are.